TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          If this option is not set, then all cross-domain links will be generated as

          "http://domain.tld/index.php?id=12345" (where 12345 is page id).
-If this option is set and current site uses, for example, simulateStatic, then links will be generated as
-         "http://domain.tld/PageTitle.12345.html" (includes RTE links too).
          Setting this option requires that domains, where pages are linked, have the same configuration for:

-         \- linking scheme (i.e. all use simulateStatic or RealURL or CoolURI but not any mixture)
+         \- linking scheme (i.e. all use RealURL or CoolURI but not any mixture)

          \- all domains have identical localization settings (config.sys\_language\_XXX directives)